-Youth < 18 Without Parental Consent - SmartCare will insert a 30-day payer span with the Z rider code (0% responsibility for client).
+SmartCare will insert a 30-day payer span with the Z rider code (0% responsibility for client).
 After this time elapses, the rider code will automatically convert to T (100% responsibility to client).
-MHRB will provide full coverage for enrollees during this 30-day period.
-(Note: Medicaid can be billed for enrollees this 30-day period per Ohio Department of Medicaid.)
+MHRB will

 State/Private Hospital Exclusion - Services provided to a client while they are residing in a State or Private Hospital psychiatric unit are excluded, except for the following: